When Numbers Start Talking: Implicit Numerical Coordination Among LLM-Based Agents: Methodology

 Then, we introduce covert communication.
 In this setting, agents are explicitly instructed to communicate at each round by outputting a sequence of exactly ten numbers.
 No predefined interpretation, encoding scheme, or semantic grounding is provided.
 Any meaning associated with these numerical sequences must therefore emerge endogenously through interaction.
 We consider two variants, where numbers are expressed either in decimal or hexadecimal form.
 To set an independent baseline, a distinct experimental round asks agents to output a sequence of ten numbers without assigning any communicative purpose to them.
 Both decimal and hexadecimal representations are used.
 This condition controls for the mere presence of numbers in the interaction, without incentivising their use as a communication channel.

 Finally, we introduce an external random baseline, where numerical sequences are injected from outside the agents using pseudo-random numbers generated via the Python \texttt{random} library.
-These numbers are independent of the agents’ internal reasoning and are provided in both decimal and hexadecimal formats.
+These numbers are independent of the agents' internal reasoning and are provided in either decimal and hexadecimal formats.
 This setting allows us to disentangle effects caused by agent-generated signals from those arising purely from exposure to random numerical input.
 By comparing these conditions, we can assess whether numerical sequences influence behaviour simply by being present in the interaction, or whether they acquire strategic meaning only when agents intentionally generate them for communication.
-We expect that covert communication will exhibit systematically different dynamics from both agent-generated random outputs and externally injected pseudo-random sequences, indicating the emergence of implicit signalling rather than noise.
+We hypothesised that covert communication would exhibit dynamics that differ from both agent-generated random outputs and externally injected pseudo-random sequences.
+Such differences would suggest the presence of structured behaviour inconsistent with pure noise.